 From the outset of World War II, the Hurricane proved its mettle.
 Thirty squadrons underpinned RAF Fighter Command successes.
 Hurricanes served in France before and during the German Blitzkrieg, were prominent at Dunkirk and in the closing stages of the Battle of France.
-A squadron was based at Narvik during the last stages of the Norwegian Campaign.
-Aircraft from this squadron were lost when the carrier HMS Glorious was sunk.
-Hurricanes were the nemesis of the Luftwaffe during the Battle of Britain and were particularly effective against the Messerschmitt Bf110 heavy fighter.

 This replica plane has been kindly supplied by Sir Peter Jackson.

 The original SE5 first flew in November 1916 and entered operations over the Western Front with No. 56 Squadron RFC in April 1917.
 Approximately 59 SE5s were produced before being replaced with a more powerful variant, the SE5A.
 This aircraft featured a number of modifications over the SE5, most important being the introduction of a 200hp Hispano-Suiza engine.

 In combat the SE5A soon proved a formidable fighting machine, and its name quickly became associated with the foremost British pilots of the day, the fighter aces.
 It was flown by a number of New Zealanders in the Royal Flying Corps.